 Yes, we require you to have a spare bedroom available for every child under 18 living in the home.

 Your own children can share a bedroom, but children in foster care cannot share a room with the foster carers’ own children.
-Foster children can share with each other depending on age and gender, but they may need their own bedrooms in future depending on how long the placement is needed.
+Foster siblings can share with each other depending on age and gender, but they may need their own bedrooms in future depending on how long the placement is needed.

 Yes, you can be a foster carer if you rent your own home or if you are a homeowner.
 If you rent, you will need permission from your landlord or landlady.

 Yes, it doesn’t matter whether you are single, married, divorced or co-habiting.
 Providing you have a spare bedroom, you could foster as a single person.

 Yes, many foster carers have dogs, cats and all manner of household pets.
 Every animal is different, and all your household pets will be assessed as part of the application process.

 There is no maximum age for foster carers, but you should be physically and emotionally healthy enough to meet the demands of caring for a child.
 Promoting a healthy, active lifestyle for young people is also important.